Generic name: chlorpheniramine and phenylephrine [ KLOR-fen-IR-a-meen-and-FEN-il-EFF-rin ]

-Brand Name: Actifed Cold & Allergy, Allan Tannate Pediatric, Allerest PE, BP Allergy JR, ChlorTan D, Cold & Allergy Relief, Dallergy Drops, Ed A-Hist, Ed ChlorPed D, NoHist LQ, Phenagil, R-Tanna, Sinus & Allergy PE, Sudafed PE Sinus & Allergy
+Brand names: Actifed Cold & Allergy, Allan Tannate Pediatric, Allerest PE, BP Allergy JR, ChlorTan D, ... show all 14 brands Cold & Allergy Relief, Dallergy Drops, Ed A-Hist, Ed ChlorPed D, NoHist LQ, Phenagil, R-Tanna, Sinus & Allergy PE, Sudafed PE Sinus & Allergy

 What is R-Tanna?

 Chlorpheniramine is an antihistamine that reduces the effects of natural chemical histamine in the body.
 Histamine can produce symptoms of sneezing, itching, watery eyes, and runny nose.

 Phenylephrine is a decongestant that shrinks blood vessels in the nasal passages.
 Dilated blood vessels can cause nasal congestion (stuffy nose).

 R-Tanna is a combination medicine used to treat symptoms of the common cold or seasonal allergies, including sneezing, runny or stuffy nose, and itchy, watery eyes.

 R-Tanna may also be used for purposes not listed in this medication guide.

 Do not use R-Tanna if you have used an MAO inhibitor in the past 14 days, such as isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, or tranylcypromine.